 Health Benefits of Drinking Tea

 Most studies of the benefits of drinking tea have focused on green tea because of the abundance of catechins and other natural substances called polyphenols.
-Many of these compounds are antioxidants, which when consumed may help prevent damage to DNA and aid in the repair of damage done to cells by free radicals.
+Many of these compounds are antioxidants, which when consumed may help aid in the repair of damage done to cells by free radicals and prevent damage to DNA.
 The substances in tea have also been shown to be able to supplement dietary changes in reducing levels of so-called bad cholesterol, or LDS.

 Tea and Cancer Prevention